 If the average salesperson spends four hours a day cold calling, by leveraging direct dials a salesperson can have 19 one minute 30-second conversations with Vice Presidents of Information Technology and leave around 29 voice mails per hour.

 Per week this would amount to 380 conversations and 580 voice mails per month.
 Imagine what this could amount to – 19,760 conversations and 30,160 voice mails per year.
 Sounds like one exhausted sales rep who is building a solid pipeline!

 Without Direct Dial Numbers, a salesperson would have a single one minute and 30-second conversation with a Vice Presidents of Information Technology and leave only 27 voice mails per hour.
 This translates into 1,040 conversations and 28,080 voice mails per year.

 - Number of voice mails and conversations using Direct Dial (Per Year)

 - 19,760 conversations / 30,160 voice mails

 - Number of voice mails and conversations using Operator/Dial-By-Name (Per Year)

 - 1,040 conversations / 28,080 voice mails

-For those in the highly competitive and volatile world of IT sales, direct dials just make sense.
+For those in the highly competitive and volatile world of B2B sales, access to accurate, regularly updated direct dials numbers just make sense.
 They allow salespeople to have 18x more conversations.
-This is the pot of gold –what every IT sales person strives for – a chance to talk to the decision maker.
-Don’t believe me?
-Give our direct dials a test drive.
-Tell us your top target account HERE and we’ll send you their direct dial numbers and you can measure your own success.
+This is the pot of gold –what every sales person strives for – a chance to talk to the decision maker.